Narayana108/tick-stack-docker/README.md

 # Docker Compose for TICK stack
 # With Nginx proxy and authentication for Chronograf

-## Nginx, Telegraf, InfluxDB, Chronograf, Kapacitor
+Docker containers: `Nginx, Telegraf, InfluxDB, Chronograf, Kapacitor`

 # Dependencies
 Requires `htpasswd` to add authentication to chronograf